DougBurke/sherpa/docs/plots/backends.rst

    Sherpa plot classes or new backends.

 This section describes the API that all Sherpa backends offer to explain how to use it and why it was designed this way.
-See `sherpa.plot.backend.BaseBackend` for a complete listing of the calling signature for each function.
+See `sherpa.plot.backends.BaseBackend` for a complete listing of the calling signature for each function.
-The `sherpa.plot.backend.BasicBackend` backend extends `sherpa.plot.backend.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
+The `~sherpa.plot.backends.BasicBackend` backend extends `~sherpa.plot.backends.BaseBackend` by raising a warning message for plotting functions (plot, image, histrogram etc.) that are not implemented.
 It is the base for any real functional backend, which will override those methods, but offer useful user feedback for any method not provided.